 Grants are an extremely valuable source of funding for Scout Groups.

-Grant programs are run by all levels of government (local, state and federal), business (eg. ANZ, NAB, RACV, Bendigo Bank) and Philanthropic Trusts and Foundations.
-Government and business grants are the most relevant to Scout Groups.
-In order to find and secure funding through grants it is important to identify your funding needs and research grants to find the most suitable for your purposes.
+In order to find and secure funding through grants, it is important to identify your funding needs and then do some research on different grants to find the most suitable for your purposes.

 - Decide what you want to do – have a clear project plan.